 Because you have already tried to search for your title directly and came up with nothing, I recommend that you enter any number of key words that closely resemble your title or the duties that you performed.
 You can do this in the “Quick Search” field.
 Let’s say I am trying to find the NOC for a Crime Scene Investigator (CSI).
 I have tried to search for “Crime Scene Investigator” but the search results reveal nothing.

 So the next thing to do is try to determine if your job is also known by another title.
 In my CSI example, I also know that CSIs are also “Forensic Scientists”.
-So try to search similar titles for your position.
+So try to search for similar titles for your position.
 If this fails, then try to enter job duties that you perform in your position.
-By searching various key words associated with the duties you perform, this should create a more comprehensive list of jobs than would normally come up by searching your title alone.
+By searching various keywords associated with the duties you perform, this should create a more comprehensive list of jobs than would normally come up by searching your title alone.
 However, sometimes even this doesn’t seem to find the right position.
 If this is the case, you need to go to Step 3.

 STEP 3 – Occupational Structure